-The problem lies in dog’s inability to communicate this pain, making it common for the signs of arthritis to be missed by pet owners.
+The problem lies in the dog’s inability to communicate this pain, making it common for the signs of arthritis to be missed by pet owners.

-The signs of arthritis are often put down to old age, however it is a disease affecting all ages of dogs.
+The signs of arthritis are often put down to old age, however, it is a disease affecting all ages of dogs.
 There is a real need to raise awareness of the signs of arthritis and the treatment options available among pet owners.

 The problem with arthritis is that when you simply look at your dog, they may look fine.
-Vets and owners feel more uncomfortable about noticeable fractures, cuts and surgical trauma and think these are more likely to mean that there is pain present.
+Vets and owners feel more uncomfortable about noticeable fractures, cuts, and surgical trauma and think these are more likely to mean that there is pain present.